JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-2/Phase-2-Agent-Prompts.md

 ## How to Use This Prompt

 ### Starting a New Session (First Time)
-Copy the entire "Master Orchestrator Prompt" section below and paste it into a new Goose session.
+Copy the entire "Master Orchestrator Prompt" section below and paste it into a new goose session.

 ### Resuming Work (Returning Later)
-Copy the "Resume Prompt" section below and paste it into Goose.
+Copy the "Resume Prompt" section below and paste it into goose.
 It will read your state and continue where you left off.

 ---